mfarache/jekyll-now/_posts/2020-05-10-AWS-Datasync-Transfer.md

 Imagine from example using a S3 source bucket and as destination an EFS mounted as we described previously.
 Nothing of this is possible while the agent is Offline.

-We can submit multiple tasks to a single agent, and take benefit of a FIFO like queueing approach.
+We can submit multiple tasks to a single agent, and take benefit of a FIFO like queueing approach

 # Tasks and executions

 Tasks goes through different states